 Beginning May 29th, Google Shopping Ads will be visible to viewers on the Google Display Network (GDN) for select AdWords accounts.
 Initially, the option is only available to select merchants, who Google e-mailed in April.
 The ads may not appear on the Google Display Network until late June.

-Currently, shopping ads are only viewable on the Google Search Network, which includes Google Search, Google Images, YouTube, Google Maps, and Google search partners.
+Currently, shopping ads can appear on Google Search Network, which includes the following services: Google Search, Google Images, YouTube, Google Maps, and Google search partners.

 What does this mean?